By Su Dodd

 Why Fashion Needs A Detox

-Don’t underestimate the toxicity of these chemicals: many of them are on The Environmental Working Group’s Dirty Dozen List, and are considered a health risk.
+Don’t underestimate the toxicity of the chemicals used in clothing manufacturing: many of them are on The Environmental Working Group’s Dirty Dozen List, and are considered a health risk.
 Considering your skin is the largest organ of your body, with millions of tiny pores that have considerable absorption capabilities, perhaps it’s time to start to take some notice of how our clothes are made?
 And if you want to talk about ethics, well, not only is it reprehensible that the people who make our clothing are paid peanuts and work in horrid conditions, but let’s also remember that they are directly exposed to these nasty chemicals – especially if they are working in the dying, bleaching or finishing side of production – putting their health at risk.

 Oh, and finally, let’s not forget that all of these dyes and chemicals are dumped – often untreated – into our waterways, and even at the post-consumer stage, they may leak into our waterways when they go through the washing cycle.